Preston Football Club

 The Preston Football Club, nicknamed the Bullants, is an Australian rules football club based in the Melbourne suburb of Preston.
-The club most recently competed in the Victorian Football League (VFL) and plays its home games at Preston City Oval.
+The club last competed in the Victorian Football League (VFL) and played its home games at Preston City Oval.

-The club was established in 1882 as the Preston Football Club.
+The club was established in 1882.
 After playing in junior competitions, the club first participated in senior football in the Victorian Football Association (VFA) between 1903 and 1911, and then again continuously since 1926.
 The team became known as the Bullants, and wore a plain red guernsey with a white monogram.
 Preston won four VFA premierships, with its periods of greatest success coming in the 1960s and 1980s.

 Since the VFA changed to become the VFL in the 1990s, Preston competed as the Preston Knights from 1996 until 1999 in a partnership with the Northern Knights under-18s team; and then as the Northern Bullants starting in 2000.
 The club had a reserves affiliation with the Carlton Football Club from the Australian Football League (AFL) from 2003 until 2019; and from 2012 until 2019, the club adopted Carlton's identity to become the Northern Blues, wearing navy blue and white.
-The alignment ended in 2020 during the COVID-19 pandemic, and the club operated as a stand-alone VFL club since 2021, again as the Northern Bullants (2021–2025).

-The club returned to its former name of Preston at the end of 2025, and lost its VFL licence shortly afterwards to be excluded from the VFL from 2026.
+The reserves alignment ended in 2020 during the COVID-19 pandemic, and the club operated as a stand-alone VFL club again as the Northern Bullants (2021–2025).
+Despite intending to return as the Preston Football Club the following year, the club had its VFL licence revoked at the end of the 2025 season, and was put into liquidation at the end of year.

 History

-The club was formed in 1882 but little is known of its first three years before the Shire of Jika Jika changed its name in September 1885 to Preston.
+The club was formed in 1882, but little is known of its first three years before the Shire of Jika Jika changed its name in September 1885 to Preston.
 Preston and another local club, Gowerville, then merged and competed at lower levels of the Victorian Junior Football Association (VJFA).
 After a battle with the council, the club was finally granted permission in 1887 to play on Preston Park, where it has remained with the exception of one year when it played at Coburg to allow the ground to be widened.

 1890−1902: VJFA

-From 1890, the club played in the First Rate Division of the VJFA and despite its remote location compared with other clubs, was the only one of the 28 teams of 1890 to survive the decade, despite finishing last or second last in five consecutive seasons.
+From 1890, the club played in the first-rate division of the VJFA and, despite its remote location compared with other clubs, was the only one of the 28 teams of 1890 to survive the decade, despite finishing last or second last in five consecutive seasons.

-By the late 1890s, the district was starting to grow and the struggling club gathered depth and strength.
-It took out the first of three consecutive First-Rate premierships in 1900, defeating Collingwood Juniors (effectively the League team's Seconds) before 5,000 people at the Brunswick Street Oval.
+By the late 1890s, the district was starting to grow, and the struggling club gathered depth and strength.
+It took out the first of three consecutive first-rate premierships in 1900, defeating Collingwood Juniors (effectively the League team's Seconds) before 5,000 people at Brunswick Street Oval.
 Further premierships followed in 1901 and 1902, with no finals being played as Preston finished the requisite two games clear of its nearest rivals to claim the title.
-After the 1902 premiership, "Bounce" in The Herald asked: "Will the [VFL] find room for [Preston]?"
+After the 1902 premiership, "Bounce" in The Herald asked: "Will the VFL find room for [Preston]?"